lsst-dm/Openstack-tests/KubernetesCluster/README.md

 ## Using a pre-built image.
 + Log into [kubernetes release](https://github.com/kubernetes/kubernetes/releases) page.
-+ Download the pre-build image.
++ Download the pre-built image.
 In this case, `kubernetes.tar.gz`.

 Now that you have a copy of kubernetes, you can start setting up your cluster.
 You can follow the [documentation page](http://kubernetes.io/docs/getting-started-guides/openstack-heat/), but I recommend following this document along side that, since there are some bugs as well as specific configurations that need to be addressed.